Nikita Kucherov: Second Hart Trophy, 100-assist season, early playoff exits (2022–present)

 On 18 January 2025, Kucherov recorded his 600th career assist on a goal by Darren Raddysh in a 5–1 win over the Detroit Red Wings, becoming the second Lightning player in franchise history to do so.
 Kucherov ended the 2024–25 season with 37 goals and 84 assists for 121 points in 78 games played.
 His 84 assists tied Colorado Avalanche forward Nathan MacKinnon as the league leader in assists and his 121 points would earn Kucherov his second consecutive Art Ross Trophy and third overall, making him the ninth player in NHL history to earn the award at least three times.
 In the 2025 playoffs, Kucherov and the Lightning once again were defeated by the defending Stanley Cup champion and eventual back-to-back champion Florida Panthers in the first round in five games.
 Kucherov played in all five games and was again held goalless but recorded four assists for four points.
 He was also for a third time a finalist for both the Hart Memorial Trophy and the Ted Lindsay Award, winning the Ted Lindsay Award for the second time but ceding the Hart Trophy to Connor Hellebuyck of the Presidents' Trophy-winning Winnipeg Jets.

-Kucherov recorded his 1,000th NHL point on October 25, 2025 with an assist on a goal by Jake Guentzel in a 4–3 win over the Anaheim Ducks, becoming the 101st player to reach the mark.
+Kucherov recorded his 1,000th NHL point on 25 October 2025, with an assist on a goal by Jake Guentzel in a 4–3 win over the Anaheim Ducks, becoming the 101st player to reach the mark.
+On 25 February 2026, Kucherov recorded his 700th career assist on a goal by Gage Goncalves in a 4–2 victory over the Toronto Maple Leafs.
+Kucherov ended the season with 130 points (44 goals and 86 assists) in 76 games.
+He was named a finalist for the Ted Lindsay Award for the third consecutive year and fourth time overall, and received his second Hart Memorial Trophy while the Ted Lindsay Award went to Edmonton Oilers forward and captain Connor McDavid.
+The Lightning faced the Montreal Canadiens in the first round of the 2026 playoffs, and Kucherov scored his first postseason goal in over three years on April 21.
+However, his play overall in the closely contested series was criticized, and for the seventh time in his career he did not record a point in a playoff Game 7, with the Lightning being eliminated in the first round for the fourth consecutive year.